My first avatar. I liked the image, but being afraid of copyright infringement I felt I had to change it.

 My current profile image.
 It is made from an old drawing depicting Harald Hardrada.

 In my academic research I have been interested in printed media (newspapers, journals, books), and their transformation in the Age of Internet.
-I have written reports and scholarly articles on e-books, XML, and open access, but I had never before written fiction.
+I have written reports and on e-books, XML, and open access, but I had never before written fiction.
 When I chose to self-publish my stories as e-books, it was partly out of professional curiosity.
 But first of all I meant I had stories to tell and believed e-book publication was a convenient way of publishing.
 I must admit I had little idea how difficult it is to reach a potential online readership when you have to manage everything yourself - in your spare time.

 An even greater challenge has been to write fiction in English.
 Norwegian is my first language, and before I started on the Viking stories I was accustomed to use English in scholarly texts only.
 I don't why I chose to write in English, but a few years ago, on a publishing conference, a British publisher provocatively asked why Scandinavian authors didn't write novels in English.
 I found the whole idea ridiculous and argued strongly against it, saying that literature had to be written in the mother tongue; that it was a bad idea for a Scandinavian author to write directly in English.